 Tips on visiting Viti Crater Askja

-✔️ Hlíd Cottages Myvatn – this chalet offer guests a relaxed and cozy stay in a tranquil environment.
-Located in the middle of a valley, the area is surrounded by beautiful countryside views.
-The cottages feature rustic wooden decor and comfortable furniture, making it a warm and inviting spot.
+✔️ Hlíd Cottages Myvatn – this chalet offers a cozy stay in a valley, surrounded by beautiful countryside views.
+The cottages feature rustic wooden decor and comfortable furniture, creating a warm and inviting atmosphere.

 Geothermal Goldfish Pond